royllo/explorer/docs/design/universe.md

 ## What to do ?

+Allow people to add their universe server (as a request) to royllo (throw an add universe request).

+Create a batch that retrieve assets and proofs from others universe servers and add them to our database so people could search for them and their proofs.
+Royllo can display richer information, and make the data more accessible

+Then :

+- Implement all universe public methods so people could add royllo as a federation server. their daemon will automatically sync stuff, and also push new things (right now just new assets, in the future also transactions) to it.
+Instead of getting data from distant servers, the servers will push data to us. s

+## What are the steps ?

 1 - Call universe/roots to get the list of assets the universe knows about:

 ```bash